 Jim is an experienced Project Manager having been involved in a wide range of green space-related projects including Heritage Lottery Fund programmes; service development and planning; business planning; green space strategies; Green Flag assessments and applications; open space assessments; and, staff training and parks management plans.

 Charlie Fayers BSc (Hons) ACIEEM

 Charlie is a practising ecologist with 8 years’ experience in biological fieldwork.
 Charlie graduated from Newcastle University with a First-Class Honours degree in Zoology before continuing to work in conservation, eco-tourism and ecology.
 This work has involved positions as a site manager for a macaw conservation organization, wildlife guide aboard a charter boat, and a field ecologist based in Oxford.
-Charlie works as a Senior Consultant Ecologist for Ethos working on habitat and protected species surveys and holds protected species licenses for bats and great crested newts.
+Charlie works as a Principal Ecologist for Ethos working on habitat and protected species surveys and holds protected species licenses for bats and great crested newts.

 Rachel Fayers BSc (Hons) ACIEEM

 Rachel is a practised ecologist and conservationist with over 7 years’ experience in the field.
 After graduating from Newcastle University with an honours degree in Zoology; Rachel went on to pursue a successful and varied career with a focus on ecology, marine conservation and environmental education.
 In recent years, Rachel has worked on projects including a Heritage Lottery Fund application for the Berks, Bucks & Oxon Wildlife Trust, initiating an environmental education programme for a macaw reintroduction project in Costa Rica and working as a wildlife guide off the West Coast of Scotland.
 As a Senior Ecologist with Ethos; Rachel is responsible for undertaking comprehensive habitat assessments, protected species surveys and holds class licences for bats and great crested newts.